 - 12.1 The primary responsibility for implementing the policies in this Local Plan largely rest with the District Council as the Local Planning Authority.
 The Council will use the policies in the Local Plan, alongside any national policies and guidance to determine any planning application submitted.
 In addition, it is proposed to review and update the existing suite of Supplementary Planning Documents (SPD) as well as producing new ones where appropriate. - There will be other people and organisations that will have a key part to play in the implementation of the Local Plan, including developers, landowners, public utilities (e.g. water, gas, electricity, and broadband) and other public sector agencies such the Environment Agency, English Heritage and Natural England and the respective highway authorities.
 The private sector will be mainly responsible for the delivery of individual developments, whether for housing, employment, retail or other forms of development.
-The Council is committed to working in partnership with these various organisations to ensure that the aims and objectives of the Local Plan are delivered. - 12.3 A key aspect to ensure the implementation of the Local Plan is through regular and robust monitoring.
+The Council is committed to working in partnership with these various organisations to ensure that the aims and objectives of the Local Plan are delivered. - A key aspect to ensure the implementation of the Local Plan is through regular and robust monitoring.
 The Council will regularly assess the performance of individual policies and overall progress in delivering the strategic objectives of the Local Plan.
 This will be done through the production of an Annual Monitoring Report (AMR).
-Results of monitoring will be used to inform any change to policies or additional actions considered to be required. - 12.4 The Monitoring Framework has been produced to outline how policies in the Local Plan will be monitored.
-The Monitoring Framework is set out in Appendix 4.
+Results of monitoring will be used to inform any change to policies or additional actions considered to be required. - 12.4 A Monitoring Framework will be prepared to outline how policies in the Local Plan will be monitored.